-Baldwin St ball back in Guinness' court
+Baldwin St ball back in Guinness' court: Dunedin surveyor says street is steeper

 The street was dethroned by Ffordd Pen Llech in Harlech, Wales, last July.

-Mr Stoff travelled to Harlech late last year to take his own measurements of the street.
+Stoff travelled to Harlech late last year to take his own measurements of the street.

-Mr Stoff said his report outlined evidence that proved the methodology for determining the record was flawed, and that Baldwin St was actually the steeper of the two.
+Stoff said his report outlined evidence that proved the methodology for determining the record was flawed, and Baldwin St was actually the steeper of the two.

 His argument was that because the record-setting bid was measured on the inside verge of a curve, it greatly exaggerated Ffordd Pen Llech's steepness and disadvantaged Baldwin St, which is straight.

-On average, Baldwin St was 5.2% steeper, his report found.
+On average, Baldwin St was 5.2 per cent steeper, his report found.

-His view was backed up by letters of support from University of Canterbury College of Engineering Associate Prof Mofreh Saleh and Survey and Spatial New Zealand president Rebecca Strang.
+His view was backed by letters of support from University of Canterbury College of Engineering Associate Prof Mofreh Saleh and Survey and Spatial New Zealand president Rebecca Strang.

-Mr Stoff yesterday said about 40 hours of number crunching had gone into putting the report together.
+Stoff yesterday said about 40 hours of number crunching had gone into putting the report together.

 "It's been a bit of a munter."